BDC Hamburger Icon

 4. You can’t rely on financial software programs alone.

 Many small businesses rely on the best accounting and invoicing software to track their financial data.
-While these programs are excellent tools, they have some downsides, including the following:
+While these programs are excellent tools, they have some downsides.
+The downsides include:

 • Financial software doesn’t tell the whole story.
 Financial software tools don’t present a comprehensive picture of your finances to help you assess your business’s health.
 While you can run reports, you’ll need to hire a CPA or gather a finance team to help you understand them.
 Is your accounts receivable turnover low?
-Some of your customers may not be paying you on time.
-Has your gross profit margin been declining over the past six months?
-That could signify that it’s time to start talking to your materials suppliers about better terms.
+Some of your customers may not be paying on time.
+Has your gross profit margin declined over the past six months?
+That could signify it’s time to start talking to your materials suppliers about better terms.

 • Financial software doesn’t explain your growth strategy.
 Financial software tools don’t give your small business an edge in determining your market and business growth strategy.
 Do you know where you should focus your marketing dollars?
 Can you decide where to achieve cost savings?
 Do you have enough cash flow through the end of the year?
 Software alone can’t answer those questions.